-What Is An Improper Fraction: Explained for Teachers, Parents and Kids
+What Is An Improper Fraction: Explained for Primary School

-Improper fractions and mixed numbers (a whole number with a fractional part) are introduced once children are secure in their understanding of proper fractions.
+Improper fractions and mixed numbers (a whole number with a fractional part) are introduced once children are secure in their understanding of proper fractions in Upper KS2.

 - What is an improper fraction?

 - When do children learn about improper fractions in the national curriculum?